kimmodal/AI-Learning-Resources/README.md

 - Yann Dubois.
 [Introduction to Training LLMs](https://agenticai-learning.org/slides/lecture1.pdf). *CS294/194-196: Agentic AI*.
 UC Berkeley.
 Fall 2025.
   > could be a bit difficult if you are new to training llms. but its a great summary/overview of the entire process.
 - Nathan Lambert.
 [The ML Foundations of LLM Post-Training](https://rlhfbook.com/course#prerequisites).
 Jun 2026.
+  > has a bit of math; assumes a basic knowledge of ml, probability, and linear algebra
 - Kylo Lo, Akshita Bagia, & Nathan Lambert.
 [Language Modeling](https://natolambert.com/slides).
 NeurIPS.
 Dec 2024.

 ### Post-training